seamaster300/MeshBank-documentation/Roadmap.md

 Banking institutions, credit card processors, financial companies, ecommerce platforms

 ### What should the results be?
-1. MeshBank is a decentralized autonomous organization that has real world employees that power the business.
+1. MeshDAO is a decentralized autonomous organization that employs real world employees that power the business.
-2. Nodes can vote on monthly budget allocations through community self governance.
+2. MeshWallet allows transacting instantly, privately, and securely
+3. MeshCore can be installed with one command on a clean server.
+MeshBank has staff and developers that are specifically trained to help customers setup MeshCore properly.
+If we setup the account, we manage that server indefinately for the client.
 3. Desktop application that allows users to send, receive, and invest in MeshBank's infrastructure (instant transactions, private "zk-snarks protocol", secure)
-4. P2P Exchange built into desktop application (See bisq fork)
+4. MeshDEX (Late 2018)
    - Support various easily accessible payment methods: Cash deposits, Zelle (Bank transfers with supported banks)
    - Exchange various currencies (MESH/BTC, MESH/ETH, MESH/LTC, MESH/USD)